MocTalox/Zorua/zoruas.md

 #### Normal hand catch + Zorua hand catch tests

-One Zoruas of each pair have rerolled stats while the other one not, so these tests serve as a prove that the *mass index* is not rerolled.
+One Zoruas of each pair have rerolled stats while the other one not, so these tests serve as a proof that the *mass index* is not rerolled.

 - Tag: Y1 -> Ranges fit: `(0.16023469387755074, 0.1816387755102038)`
   - A: `fz(19.21, 0.82) = (0.14736938775510210, 0.1816387755102038)`